seng438-winter-2023/seng438-a5-maostar1010/seng438-a5-team_number.md

 ## C-SFRAT

+- Platform support
+  - We ran into the same issue as SRTAT, the program properly ran on the Windows machines.
+No installer was provided for MacOS, thus we need to complile the program from the source code.
+However, the python libraries the program used do not support ARM.
+- Data format
+  - We had to change the dataset format to be used with C-SFRAT.
+Aubertine et al. [[1](https://doi.org/10.1016/j.softx.2021.100909)] described the dataset format required for C-SFRAT.
+The [dataset](./failure-data-set2/Failure_Data_Set/Failure%20Report%201.docx) we used listed all the failures and their occurence time, we had to adjust this data by defining a fixed time interval, and uniformly distributing the errors.
+This potentially reduces the accuracy of the dataset, however it is a neccesary tradeoff due to the difficulties experienced.

 ## RDC-11

 - Data format
   - RDC-11 required us to change our data format.
 The instruction and tooltips contained in the excel sheet are not very clear.
-Fortunately we found a few research papers that explained how a RDC works [[1](https://doi.org/10.1109/ICSM.2005.46), [2](http://robertvbinder.com/wp-content/uploads/rvb-pdf/arts/Testers-Dashboard-Final.pdf), [3](http://sourceforge.net/projects/rdc/)].
+Fortunately we found a few research papers that explained how a RDC works [[2](https://doi.org/10.1109/ICSM.2005.46), [3](http://robertvbinder.com/wp-content/uploads/rvb-pdf/arts/Testers-Dashboard-Final.pdf), [4](http://sourceforge.net/projects/rdc/)].
 - RDC generation
+  - We were not able to use RDC-11 as the RDC would not update after inputing the data.
+The line graph whould update, however we could not increase the range of the data captured, hence we were not able to capture our entire data set.
+The instructions to increase the range of the failure data are out of date with modern versions of Excel.
+Increasing the range manually also did not work as the data was not getting calculated in the `plot graph` sheet.

 # Comments/feedback on the lab itself

 # References

+[1]   Jacob Aubertine, Kenan Chen, Vidhyashree Nagaraju, and Lance Fiondella.
+2022.
+A covariate software tool to guide test activity allocation.
+SoftwareX 17, (January 2022), 100909.
+DOI:https://doi.org/10.1016/j.softx.2021.100909

-[1]   Pankaj Bhawnani, B.H.
+[2]   Pankaj Bhawnani, B.H.
 Far, and G. Ruhe.
 2005.
 Explorative study to provide decision support for software release decisions.
 In 21st IEEE International Conference on Software Maintenance (ICSM’05), 617–620.
 DOI:https://doi.org/10.1109/ICSM.2005.46

-[2]   Robert V. Binder and Peter Lakey.
+[3]   Robert Binder and Peter Lakey.
 2010.
 The Tester’s Dashboard: Release Decision Support.
+Retrieved from http://robertvbinder.com/wp-content/uploads/rvb-pdf/arts/Testers-Dashboard-Final.pdf

-[3]   Robert V. Binder.
+[4]   Robert V. Binder.
 RDC: The Reliability Demo Chart. http://sourceforge.net/projects/rdc/ (accessed March 30th, 2023).